CARTAvis/manual_source/source/region_configuration.rst

 .. warning::
-    If an image has visible projection distortions, the displayed "size" or "length" property of a region or an annotation object may not be accuate.
-The displayed number is based on the angular size of the reference pixel as defined in the image header and assume it is *fixed* across the image.
+    If an image has visible projection distortions, the displayed "size" or "length" property of a region or an annotation object may not be accurate.
+The displayed number is based on the angular size of the reference pixel as defined in the image header and assumes it is *fixed* across the image.
 The only exception is the "ruler" annotation object which applies the geodesic calculation to measure the distance between two points on the image.